junxit/us-congress-bills-115/bill.md

   - **(1)** *Voluntary participation* The minimum standards established under subsection (a) of this section, and any other guidelines and programs established under section 4, shall be adoptable on a voluntary basis only.
   - **(2)** *Dissemination of information* The minimum standards shall, to the maximum extent practicable (as determined by the Coordinator in consultation with State and local law enforcement agencies), provide that appropriate information relating to the special needs of a missing adult (including health care needs) are disseminated to the appropriate law enforcement, public health, and other public officials.
   - **(3)** *Geographic areas* The minimum standards shall, to the maximum extent practicable (as determined by the Coordinator in consultation with State and local law enforcement agencies), provide that the dissemination of an alert through the Ashanti Alert communications network be limited to the geographic areas which the missing adult could reasonably reach, considering the missing adult’s circumstances and physical and mental condition, the modes of transportation available to the missing adult, and the circumstances of the disappearance.
-  - **(4)** *Age requirements* The minimum standards shall not include any specific age requirement for an individual to be classified as a missing adult for purposes of the Ashanti Alert communications network.
-Age requirements for determinations of whether an individual is a missing adult shall be determined by each State, and may vary from State to State.
+  - **(4)** *Other requirements* The minimum standards shall include requirements that the missing person—
+    - **(A)** suffers from a proven mental or physical disability, as documented by a source determined credible to an appropriate law enforcement entity; or
+    - **(B)** is missing under circumstances that indicate, as determined by an appropriate law enforcement entity—
+      - **(i)** that the person’s physical safety may be endangered; or
+      - **(ii)** that the person’s disappearance may not have been voluntary, including an abduction or kidnapping.
   - **(5)** *Privacy and civil liberties protections* The minimum standards shall—
     - **(A)** ensure that alerts issued through the Ashanti Alert communications network comply with all applicable Federal, State, and local privacy laws and regulations; and
     - **(B)** include standards that specifically provide for the protection of the civil liberties and sensitive medical information of missing adults.
   - **(6)** *State and local voluntary coordination* In carrying out the activities under subsection (a), the Coordinator may not interfere with the current system of voluntary coordination between local broadcasters and State and local law enforcement agencies for purposes of the Ashanti Alert communications network.

 ## § 6.
-Training and other resources
+Training and educational programs

-- **(a)** *Training and educational programs* The Coordinator shall make available to States, units of local government, law enforcement agencies, and other concerned entities that are involved in initiating, facilitating, or promoting Ashanti Alert plans, including broadcasters, first responders, dispatchers, public safety communications personnel, and radio station personnel—
+The Coordinator shall make available to States, units of local government, law enforcement agencies, and other concerned entities that are involved in initiating, facilitating, or promoting Ashanti Alert plans, including broadcasters, first responders, dispatchers, public safety communications personnel, and radio station personnel—

 - **(1)** training and educational programs related to the Ashanti Alert communications network and the capabilities, limitations, and anticipated behaviors of missing adults, which shall be updated regularly to encourage the use of new tools, technologies, and resources in Ashanti Alert plans; and
 - **(2)** informational materials, including brochures, videos, posters, and web sites to support and supplement such training and educational programs.

 ## § 7.
-Authorization of appropriations for the Ashanti alert communications network
+Authorization of appropriations

-There are authorized to be appropriated to the Attorney General $500,000 to carry out the Ashanti Alert communications network as authorized under this Act.
+There is authorized to be appropriated to the Attorney General $3,000,000 to carry out the Ashanti Alert communications network as authorized under this Act for each of fiscal years 2019 through 2022.

+## § 8.
+Emergency Federal law enforcement assistance

+Section 609Y(a) of the Justice Assistance Act of 1984 (34 U.S.C.
+50112(a)) is amended by striking “September 30, 2021” and inserting “September 30, 2022”.